The Politics of Human Vulnerability to Climate Change

 This volume will be of great interest to students and scholars of climate justice and vulnerability, climate adaptation and environmental policy and governance.

 Table of Contents

-Julia Teebken is a political and social scientist, and currently is a Postdoc in the Princeton-Peking Postdoc Program.
-She holds a PhD from the Freie Universität Berlin, Germany.
+Julia Teebken is a political and social scientist, and currently is a Postdoc in the Peking-Princeton Postdoctoral Program.
+She holds a Ph.D. degree from the Freie Universität Berlin, Germany.
 Her research focuses on the political responses and causes of (social) vulnerability to climate change.
-In this capacity she researches inequality and climate change adaptation policy across different political systems.
+In this capacity, she researches inequality and climate change adaptation policy across different political systems.

 "Dr. Teebken’s in-depth and critical comparative analysis of Chinese and US climate adaptation policies points out a harsh reality.
 Neither China nor the United States is well prepared to deal with growing climate change threats.
 The marginalized in these countries (will) have to battle the most.
 Her case studies of local policy responses to major flooding and heat events in Atlanta, Georgia and Jinhua, Zhejiang show that disadvantaged populations were impacted especially hard also because of their limited access to public resources and political bias.
 Dr. Teebken suggests that environmental justice in climate adaptation policies will not be achieved unless deep, underlying structural inequalities and discriminatory practices are first acknowledged and addressed."

 Miranda A. Schreurs, Professor of Environment and Climate Policy, Technical University of Munich